 They both work great to set the makeup and prolong its wear time.

-If you’re looking for an easy-to-use powder that will work well every day, then we recommend a pressed powder.
+If you’re looking for an easy-to-use powder that will work well every day, we recommend a pressed powder.

 On the other hand, dry skin might need a pressed powder with hydrating ingredients.